 Pick a "master" to study, a famous photographer, then try to replicate their best shots.
 It's okay to steal ideas!

 They were the best birthday present and the best camp shoes, from the bottom of the Grand Canyon to the top of Kilimanjaro.
 When they started falling apart I took them to a cobbler and had the stitching fixed.
-When the entire heel strap let go, I had to reluctantly admit that these shoes have given me all they're going to give, and it's time to let them go.
+When the entire heel strap let go, I had to reluctantly admit that these shoes have given me all they're going to give, and it's time to say goodbye.

 And with that, I welcome my new pair of shoes.
 Brand new shoes!